RainCloudPlots/RainCloudPlots/README.md

 A little note about jupyter notebooks and conda environments.
 If you have installed `nb_conda` as described above, you'll be able to choose the `rainpy` kernel in your jupyter notebook once it's open.
 Don't forget to switch from the default kernel when you open up the notebook.

-From inside the `tutorial_python` direcotry, open up a jupyter notebook server by typing:
+From inside the `tutorial_python` directory, open up a jupyter notebook server by typing:

 ```
 jupyter notebook